tylermarcott/fs-journal/notes/09-node.md

 if you start typing out animation and type ani, it will give you sort of a preset on how to set up stuff with animations.

+NOTE: have to run npm i when you clone down a project or it will give you an issue with your .env